Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

-In Fig.~\ref{fig-iSGE-SOT}(a) we illustrated a microscopic picture of the current-induced spin polarization on a cartoon assuming a single-band two-dimensional (2D) Fermi surface with spins locked in the orthogonal direction to the momentum due to a strong spin-orbit coupling.
-In real semiconductor materials where the iSGE and SHE were initially discovered, and even more in metal structures, multiple bands cross the Fermi level and their respective contributions to the current-induced spin-polarization tend to compensate each other.
+The distribution of spin texture in momentum space is a crucial ingredient to understand SOT.
+In semiconductor materials where the iSGE and SHE were initially discovered, and even more in metal structures, multiple bands cross the Fermi level and their respective contributions to the current-induced spin density tend to compensate each other.
 Also the spin-textures are more complex, which can further reduce the net effect.

 From this perspective, topological insulators \cite{Hasan2010,Pesin2012b} are regarded as optimal materials for the SOT.
-The surface states of a three-dimensional (3D) topological insulator form a Dirac cone with a single Fermi surface and a helical locking of the relative orientations of the spin and the momentum [see Fig.~\ref{fig-TI}(a)] corresponds precisely to the model of Fig.~\ref{fig-iSGE-SOT}(a).
-Indeed, SOT-FMR measurements in a metal FM interfaced with a topological insulator showed an exceptionally large spin conversion efficiency $\xi$ \cite{Mellnik2014}.
-However, compared to common NMs, the increase of $\xi$ in the studied topological insulator turned out to be primarily due to its decreased electrical conductivity while the inferred effective spin-Hall conductivity was similar to the NMs.
+The surface states of a three-dimensional (3D) topological insulator form a Dirac cone with a single Fermi surface and a helical locking of the relative orientations of the spin and the momentum [see Fig.~\ref{fig-TI}(a)].
+Indeed, SOT-FMR measurements in a metallic ferromagnet interfaced with a topological insulator showed an exceptionally large spin conversion efficiency $\xi$ \cite{Mellnik2014}.
+However, compared to common nonmagnetic metals, the increase of $\xi$ in the studied topological insulators turned out to be primarily due to its decreased electrical conductivity while the inferred effective spin-Hall conductivity was similar to the nonmagnetic metals (see Table \ref{tableSOT}).

-Interfacing a highly resistive topological insulator with a low resistive metal FM has also a practical disadvantage that most of the applied electrical current is shunted through the metallic magnet and does not contribute to the generation of the spin polarization at the topological insulator surface.
+Interfacing a highly resistive topological insulator with a low resistive metal FM has also a practical disadvantage that most of the applied electrical current is shunted through the metallic magnet and does not contribute to the generation of the spin density at the topological insulator surface.
 A possible remedy is in using an insulating magnet.
-An example is a study of highly efficient magnetization switching at cryogenic temperatures in a topological-insulator/magnetic-topological-insulator bilayer, in which the inferred spin conversion efficiency $\xi$ was three orders of magnitude larger than in NMs \cite{Fan2014a,Fan2016b}.
+An example is a study of highly efficient magnetization switching at cryogenic temperatures in a topological insulator/magnetic topological insulator bilayer, in which the inferred spin conversion efficiency $\xi$ was three orders of magnitude larger than in nonmagnetic metals \cite{Fan2014a,Fan2016b}.